jim-easterbrook/pywws/README.txt

   4/ Install PyUSB, if not already installed
   Note: steps 2..4 may require installation of other software on some platforms, and you might have to compile / build some packages.
+  5/ Run "python setup.py install" to install language files.
-  5/ Run "python TestWeatherStation.py" - it should complain about not
+  6/ Run "python TestWeatherStation.py" - it should complain about not
      being able to connect to a weather station
-  6/ Connect weather station's USB port to computer
+  7/ Connect weather station's USB port to computer
-  7/ Run TestWeatherStation.py again - you should get a load of data
+  8/ Run TestWeatherStation.py again - you should get a load of data
-     7a/ Try options to decode data and show history:
+     8a/ Try options to decode data and show history:
          "python TestWeatherStation.py -d -h 5"
-  8/ Run "python AutoDoc.py" to create extra documentation of the
+  9/ Run "python AutoDoc.py" to create extra documentation of the
      software.
-  9/ Choose somewhere to store readings, e.g. /data/weather
+  10/ Choose somewhere to store readings, e.g. /data/weather
-  10/ Get some data from the weather station:
+  11/ Get some data from the weather station:
       "python LogData.py /data/weather"
       This will take a while the first time you run it, as it fetches all the data stored in the weather station.
-  11/ If you have an EasyWeather.dat file, now is the time to convert it:
+  12/ If you have an EasyWeather.dat file, now is the time to convert it:
       "python EWtoPy.py EasyWeather.dat /data/weather"
-  12/ Process the raw data to make hourly and daily summaries:
+  13/ Process the raw data to make hourly and daily summaries:
       "python Process.py /data/weather"
-  13/ Generate some tables:
+  14/ Generate some tables:
       "python Template.py /data/weather example_templates/24hrs.txt 24hrs.txt"
       "python Template.py /data/weather example_templates/6hrs.txt 6hrs.txt"
-  14/ If you want to create graphs, install gnuplot, then:
+  15/ If you want to create graphs, install gnuplot, then:
       "python Plot.py /data/weather /tmp \
 		example_graph_templates/24hrs.png.xml 24hrs.png"
       "python Plot.py /data/weather /tmp \
 		example_graph_templates/7days.png.xml 7days.png"
-  15/ Have a look at the files you've just made, then write a web page
+  16/ Have a look at the files you've just made, then write a web page
       that incorporates them.
 (Use server side includes for the .txt files).
 Copy the text templates you want from the example_templates directory to the templates directory.
 Copy the graph templates you want from the example_graph_templates directory to the graph_templates directory.
-  16/ Edit /data/weather/weather.ini and add details of your website
+  17/ Edit /data/weather/weather.ini and add details of your website
       for example:
   	[ftp]
   	secure = False